 The Oxford and Thames Valley region has chosen to implement Transplant First as its improvement initiative.

-The teams are now collecting data and will meet again in November to share this and learn about QI tools to support their implementation of the project.
+The teams are now collecting data and will meet again to share this and learn about QI tools to support their implementation of the project.